speakeasy-api/helm-charts/charts/speakeasy-k8s/README.md

    ```
    kubectl get svc -n <NAMESPACE> emissary-ingress -o "go-template={{range .status.loadBalancer.ingress}}{{or .ip .hostname}}{{end}}"
    ```
-   Then, create A records on your DNS to point your desired domains for Speakeasy's API, gRPC, web, and root web services to this IP.
+   Then, create an A record on your DNS to point your desired domain for Speakeasy to this IP.
 For example domain names, refer to the sample overlay in the end of the [Configuration](#configuration) section above.
 4. Install `cert-manager` with the following overlay:
     ```
    installCRDs: true